Emergency Management

 • A first aid kit that includes your family’s prescription medications.

-• An extra set of car keys and a credit card, cash or traveler’s checks.
+• An extra set of car keys and a credit card, cash, or traveler’s checks.

 • Sanitation supplies.

-• Special items for infant, elderly or disabled family members.
+• Special items for infants, elderly, or disabled family members.

 • An extra pair of glasses.